 Is an arbitration only as good as the arbitral institution?
 Claudia Salomon FCIArb investigates

-We caught up with Claudia Salomon FCIArb, the the President of the ICC Court of International Arbitration, ahead of the Alexander Lecture on 6 November 2024.
+We caught up with Claudia Salomon FCIArb, the President of the ICC Court of International Arbitration, about her 2024 Alexander Lecture.

-Your upcoming lecture Guardian, Gatekeeper or Guide? will discuss the role of arbitral institutions in protecting the integrity of the arbitral process, promoting the rule of law, and providing access to justice.
+Your lecture Guardian, Gatekeeper or Guide? discusses the role of arbitral institutions in protecting the integrity of the arbitral process, promoting the rule of law, and providing access to justice.
 What made you choose the topic?

 It is a truism that an arbitration is only as good as the arbitrator.
 Is it also true that an arbitration is only as good as the arbitral institution?
 With the proliferation of arbitral institutions worldwide, parties today have many choices.
 And because that choice matters, I wanted to explore with this lecture how the various approaches used by different arbitral institutions could impact the arbitral process.
 I also wanted to dive more deeply into the assumptions about the role arbitral institutions play in both preventing and resolving disputes to ensure we are meeting the rapidly evolving needs and expectations of the global business community.